Do you want some quick and easy tips on how to decorate with flowers? Today we’re sharing our seven simple tips!

 This is personal preference, of course, but I love casual bouquets of flowers, especially at home.
-I don’t do fancy arrangements, not only because they are more expensive to put together, but also because they just aren’t my style.
+I don’t do fancy arrangements, not only because they just aren’t my style, but also because they’re more expensive to put together.

 2. Use Interesting Vessels

 Think outside the box when it comes to a vessel for your flowers – you don’t have to use a vase!
 In fact, I would say that more often than not, I don’t even use a vase.
 I tend to prefer pitchers so I use those quite often.
 But I’ve also used vintage trophies, dough bowls, and antique urns.
 Truly, the sky’s the limit!